onvif/media-signing-framework/examples/apps/signer/README.md

 ## Known issues
 There are known valgrind errors produced when running the signer application.
-These *leaks* are produced by glib and gStreamer.
+These *leaks* are produced by GLib and GStreamer.
 Any help to solve these is appreciated.